About the non-prescribed use of AAS and other PIEDs

 - Older men (40 and over) who start using non-prescribed AAS for anti-aging purposes.

-AAS can be injected or taken orally (although they are also available in gels, patches and depot injections), depending on the product and it is common to see people using a mixture of both injectable and oral products.
+AAS used for non-medical reasons are generally injected or taken orally (although they are also available in gels, patches and depot injections), depending on the product and it is common to see people using a mixture of both injectable and oral products.

 Both routes of administration carry risks, either via the injecting process (e.g. infection), or liver dysfunction caused by using oral products.